dmaynor/ghostforge/README.md

 The indexer will scan your project files and gracefully handle binary files by skipping them with a message:

 ```
-[BuildBot]: ./.git/index will not be indexed.
+[GhostForge]: ./.git/index will not be indexed.
-[BuildBot]: ./binary-file.png will not be indexed.
+[GhostForge]: ./binary-file.png will not be indexed.
 ```

 ### Custom Prompts